 - To coordinate the functioning of WRLDC and all the RLDCs.

 - To advise and assist state level Load Despatch Centres, including specialised training etc.

 - To perform any other function entrusted to it by the Ministry of Power.

-B. Functions of WRLDC (Ministry of Power notification dated 2nd March, 2005)
+B. Functions of NLDC (Ministry of Power notification dated 2nd March, 2005)

 - Supervision over the Regional Load Despatch Centres;

 - Scheduling and despatch of electricity over inter-regional links in accordance with grid standards specified by the Authority and grid code specified by Central Commission in coordination with Regional Load Despatch Centres;